-To learn effectively, high quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have, or may have special educational needs.
+To learn effectively, high quality teaching, scaffolded as necessary, is the first step in responding to pupils who have, or may have special educational needs.
 Class teachers retain overall responsibility for all children in their class, including those identified as having SEND.
-Increasing levels of support from the Inclusion Leader are available to the class teacher, depending on the nature and severity of need.
+Increasing levels of support from the SENCo are available to the class teacher, depending on the nature and severity of need.

 St White's has a clear behaviour policy, which sets out guidelines that all pupils are expected to adhere to.
 We aim to continually and consistently identify positive behaviour choices that children make and praise them.
-We have clear rewards and sanction systems throughout the school.
-A pupil with behavioural needs, whether they are on the SEN register or not, may well be given a Behaviour Support Plan that outlines the provision that is in place to support them to improve their social skills.
+We have clear rewards and consequence systems throughout the school.
+A pupil with behavioural needs, whether they are on the SEN register or not, may well be given behaviour targets that include the provision that is in place to support them to improve their social skills.

 The school provides a broad and balanced curriculum but adapts this to enable children will SEN to make good progress.
-In class support may be delivered through offering scaffolding i.e. cloze procedures, scribe and slice, sentence starters, mathematical apparatus.
-It is possible that adult support may be required although the aim at St White's school is to ensure that children are encouraged to become as independent as possible in their learning.
+In class support may be delivered through offering scaffolding i.e. cloze procedures, scribe and slice, sentence starters, mathematical apparatus etc. It is possible that adult support may be required although the aim at St White's school is to ensure that children are encouraged to become as independent as possible in their learning.
 Some children require an adapted learning environment with, for example, less cluttered surroundings to aid concentration, or special seating arrangements to allow them to see or hear more clearly.
 The school will make every effort to adapt the classroom environment to aid the learning of its children.

 For children who require support for improving their emotional and social development, the school also provides support at play times and lunch times to enable social skills to be explicitly taught through play.
 Staff on duty at lunchtime also offer one-to-one interventions for pupils who need more targeted support.
-The school's Family Support Worker, Erica Fearn/Kerry Dixon, is very proactive in supporting children with social and emotional needs.
+The school's Family Support Worker, Erica Fearn, is very proactive in supporting children with social and emotional needs.
 She offers targeted interventions to teach social skills and one-to-one emotional support.
-She is also able to source the support of outside agencies, such as Teens in Crisis if appropriate.
+She is also able to source the support of outside agencies if appropriate.

-For children who are anxious about bullying, there is an Anti-Bullying Champion, Clare Tilling.
+For children who are anxious about bullying, there are Anti-Bullying Champions, Erica Fearn and Clare Tilling.
 Their role is to talk to children and parents/carers to identify needs and support children with any situations that make them uncomfortable including any incidents of bullying.
 All situations are treated as learning opportunities and children who are vulnerable are empowered to make decisions about the course of investigations and outcomes.
 Parents/carers are kept informed about the outcomes of any investigations and support that is offered in school so that everyone is as clear as possible about the situation and the plan going forward.
 More information is available in the school's Anti-Bullying Policy that can be found on the school website.